-Salmon have a long historical association with human society and represent one of the most valuable wild capture fisheries in the world.
 An assessment of harvests by Alaska’s Department of Fish and Game in 2007 showed that the salmon fishing industry contributed more than $2 billion to economies in Russia, Japan, the US and Canada and directly employed more than 35,000 people.
 Salmon are also harvested on a smaller scale, both for recreational and subsistence purposes.
 Many individuals, communities and small businesses are dependent on salmon to sustain their livelihoods and to provide a significant contribution of their diet.
-Reliance on salmon fisheries as both a source of food and income is especially important to coastal communities along Canada’s Eastern and Western-most provinces.
+Reliance on salmon fisheries as both a source of food and income is especially important to communities along Canada’s Atlantic and Pacific coasts.

-The International Union for Conservation of Nature (IUCN) issued a report in 2009 responding to the need to more closely the complex risks associated with climate change to delicate ecosystems and the species that inhabit them.
+The International Union for the Conservation of Nature (IUCN) issued a report in 2009 responding to the need to study more closely the complex risks associated with climate change to delicate ecosystems and the species that inhabit them.
 The report, entitled, “Red List of Threatened Species: More Than Just the Polar Bear.
 Species Survival Commission” includes a detailed discussion about the problems that increasing global temperatures will pose to the safety of the world’s salmon populations.
-For instance, with respect to the role of this species to their natural environment, salmon provide food for a suite of predators and scavengers that live along the coasts of the ocean and besides the banks of streams and rivers that they traverse as part of their impressive and extensive migratory routes.
-Animals such as seals, whales, otters, bears, birds and countless invertebrates feed on salmon, many at critical stages in their own yearly feeding cycles, as a vital source of protein and fat.
+For instance, with respect to the role of this species to their natural environment, salmon provide food for a suite of predators and scavengers that live along the coasts of the ocean and beside the banks of streams and rivers that they traverse as part of their extensive migratory routes.
+Animals such as seals, whales, otters, bears, birds and many invertebrates feed on salmon, many at critical stages in their own yearly feeding cycles, as a vital source of protein and fat.
 Furthermore, throughout a salmon’s life cycle, it will transport essential nutrients from saltwater to freshwater areas as well as to the surrounding lands via the excretion of waste as well as through the decay of carcasses.

-Increases in water temperatures concurrent with rises in global air temperatures imposes a number of negative effects on salmon.
+Increases in water temperatures concurrent with rises in global air temperatures impose a number of negative effects on salmon.
 Direct biological impacts include increased physiological stress, susceptibility and exposure to disease, and challenges and disruptions to breeding.
-These affects on the biology of salmon may potentially lead to less direct impacts in the long-term.
-For example, because the development of salmon relies on water temperature, increasingly warmer waters could result in early migration of juvenile fish.
+These effects on the biology of salmon may potentially lead to impacts in the long-term.
+For example, because the development of salmon relies on water temperature, warmer waters could result in early migration of juvenile fish.
 Because natural patterns are timed with other important feeding phenomena such as planktonic blooms, early migrations could mean an insufficient source of food for salmon entering the oceans at a critical point in their development.
 Similarly, flows of warm freshwater can create thermal barriers to migrating salmon, requiring additional energy to navigate.
 Such barriers can also delay or even prevent spawning altogether.
 Moreover, increased winter flows can damage river beds, as well as the nests of salmon eggs dug into the sediment and gravel.

 Warmer ocean temperatures have also been shown to reduce the abundance of other smaller fish into certain areas experiencing an influx of new warmer waters.
-Because the interaction of the multitude of biological factors that play a role in maintaining the balance of healthy ecosystems, scientists are hard-pressed to either forecast specific predictions let alone detail recommendations for large-scale strategies to deal with potential climate-related threats to salmon, as well as for the increasing range of at-risk species.
+Because the interaction of the multitude of biological factors that play a role in maintaining the balance of healthy ecosystems, scientists are hard-pressed to forecast specific predictions, let alone detail recommendations for large-scale strategies to deal with potential climate-related threats to salmon, as well as for the increasing range of at-risk species.
 Acceleration of climate change will exacerbate these difficulties, and can have profound environmental as well as economic impacts.
+The only sure means of maintaining the health of terrestrial and aquatic ecosystems is to significantly mitigate the release of greenhouse gas emissions into the atmosphere.

 6. Threats to First Nations groups and Indigenous cultures -